NickVeles/php-todo-webapp/README.md

-## PHP Todo Webapp
+# PHP Todo Webapp

 A simple webapp that stores and lists user's todos.
-Made with PHP and MySQL
+Made with PHP and MySQL.

-### Features
+## Features

 Implemented:
 - Todos add and delete